gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 ## Sending Feedback

-Your app should send feedback for the extractions the Gini Pay API delivered.
+Your app should send feedback for the extractions the Gini Bank API delivered.
 Feedback should be sent only for the extractions the user has seen and accepted (or corrected).
+##TODO change links on bank api

-For additional information about feedback see the [Gini Pay API documentation](https://pay-api.gini.net/documentation/#send-feedback-and-get-even-better-extractions-next-time).
+For additional information about feedback see the [Gini Bank API documentation](https://pay-api.gini.net/documentation/#send-feedback-and-get-even-better-extractions-next-time).

 ### Default Implementation